-At Paras Clinic - Melbourne Hair Transplant, we do not perform FUT or strip surgery and we strongly advise against it.
+At Paras Hair Transplant, we do not perform FUT or strip surgery and we strongly advise against it.
 We only perform the far superior hair transplant surgery method known as Follicular Unit Extraction (FUE).
 In fact, we have developed considerable skill and expertise in this technique because we know it achieves much better all-around results for our patients.
 Best of all, FUE does not cause noticeable scarring.

-Dr Peter Paraskevas is always hands-on during all phases of the FUE procedure, ensuring our patients receive top-level care throughout their surgery.
+In our clinic, the doctor is always hands-on during all phases of the FUE procedure, ensuring our patients receive top-level care throughout their surgery.

 If any further proof were needed that FUE is a much better option than FUT, we are frequently contacted by dissatisfied patients who have attended other clinics and undergone FUT who wish to have corrective FUE transplant surgery to repair or conceal their scars.

 Unfortunately, visible scarring is not the only damage caused by FUT or strip surgery.
 FUT can also cause disturbingly high levels of transection of follicles.
 In plain English, this means that the removal of hair follicles in a long strip can very easily lead to the follicles being severed.
 This means ‘loss of follicles’; they are severed as the strip is removed meaning there is a very high transection rate when performing FUT.
 The follicles are damaged and cannot be transplanted as they will not grow.

 To add insult to injury, we often witness cases where the donor area of a patient’s scalp has been decimated to such an extent that there is no longer a lot of hair for follow-up transplants.
 This severely limits future hair transplantation options for the patient should he or she experience further hair loss.
 Many patients have a progressive pattern of baldness and follow-up hair transplantation surgery is quite common.